-Vehicle safeguard to neighbouring allocated long term development sites to south.
-New footbridge across River Teith in this vicinity.
-Precise location to be

-- confirmed at next stage. - Safeguard for potential new roundabout on A81

 Existing key pedestrian/cycle routes.

-- Key green space.

-- River and wetland

-- Burn

-- Eskers

-Indicative areas of enhanced and new native tree planting

-- Residential use.
-New playing fields and primary school - Community growing space - Mixed use - Tourism/Visitor Experience - Indicative locations for new play parks - •••••• Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process. - 1 in 200 year functional floodplain (approx.) - 28 Refer to Claish Farms FRA and SEPA maps for details.
-Refer to Claish Farms masterplan proposals for flood plain mitigation
+Proposed and enhanced key pedestrian/cycle routes.
+(Dashed lines indicate the principle of the route, not the precise alignment Proposed new roads Potential vehicle access points into sites, subject to consents Vehicle safeguard to neighbouring allocated long term development sites to New footbridge across River Teith in this vicinity.
+Precise location to be confirmed at next stage.
+O Safeguard for potential new roundabout on A81 Key green space.
+River and wetland Burn Eskers Indicative areas of enhanced and new native tree planting Residential use.
+New playing fields and primary school Community growing space Mixed use Tourism/Visitor Experience Indicative locations for new play parks Development opportunities on the north bank of the River Teith to be reviewed and co-ordinated with the LDP process.

+1 in 200 year functional floodplain (approx.)

-Note: not all items on key appear on all diagrams
+masterplan proposals for flood plain mitigation Note: not all items on key appear on all diagrams